What is life insurance?

 You might select a term that coincides with your working years, the years until your children reach adulthood, or the time it will take to pay off your mortgage.

-Use a website that allows you to compare life insurance policies, and within minutes you'll find the coverage you need at the best possible price.
+Compare life insurance policies to find the coverage you need at the best possible price.